 Movies, who doesn’t love them?
 The telling and retelling of the stories of our lives or those that we wish them to be.
 Movies take us to a place other than where we are currently in.
 In a very public place such as the theaters we are privately experiencing drama, action and adventure.
 Yet this very private experience is shared by other people.
 Movie goers and the experience is very social, yet personal.
 The very basic of our emotions are tugged at, an escape from the daily humdrum of our lives.
 Of course, there are those that not only are fans of movies but actors, directors and sometimes even plots.

 Second only to space, the oceans and large bodies of water invite a lot of thought and speculation.
 Perhaps it is the calming and sometimes reflective surface or the mystery of its depths.
 It is no wonder that people love films that include the deep, blue, watery depths.
-Thanks to the filmmakers wonderful studio work, we are able to fathom what it would be like.
+Thanks to the filmmakers wonderful studio work, green screens and kids exposure through excursions, we are able to fathom what it would be like.
 Well, almost.
 We’re counting our own five of the best oceanic movies of all time.

 A classic tale by Herman Melville of Captain Ahab, the sole survivor of a whaling ship who lost his leg and the huge white whale Moby Dick, who caused the loss.
 The Captain hobbles around his ship with a peg leg and will not let go of his obsession to kill Moby Dick even if it means sacrificing everything including his life and that of his crew.